Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Prox-regularity and Uniqueness of Solutions

 A formal analysis reveals that for $0 < \alpha \leq \frac{1}{2}$ the origin is a strong equilibrium, i.e., the constant solution $x(t) = 0$ is the unique solution to the projected dynamical system.
 For $\frac{1}{2} < \alpha < 1$, however, the origin is only a weak equilibrium point.
 Namely, a solution may remain at $0$ for an arbitrary amount of time before leaving $0$ on either upper or lower halfplane, and thus uniqueness is not guaranteed. \end{example}

-\begin{remark} In general, whether $\Pi f(x_0)$ is a singleton is unrelated to the uniqueness of solutions starting from $x_0$.
-For instance, in Example~\ref{ex:prox_uniq}, if $\alpha > 0$ multiple solutions exists even though $\Pi f(x)$ is a singleton at $x = 0$.
-Conversely, Example~\ref{ex:marble_run_krasovskii} shows that even if $\Pi f(x_0)$ is not unique, the (Krasovskii) solution starting from~$x_0$ is unique. \end{remark}
+\begin{remark} Whether $\tproj{}{}{f}(x_0)$ is a singleton or not is generally unrelated to the uniqueness of solutions starting from $x_0$.
+For instance, in \cref{ex:prox_uniq}, if $\alpha > 0$ multiple solutions exists even though $\tproj{}{}{f}(x)$ is a singleton at $x = 0$.
+Conversely, \cref{ex:marble_run_krasovskii} shows that even if $\tproj{}{}{f}(x_0)$ is not unique, the (Krasovskii) solution starting from~$x_0$ is unique. \end{remark}

-For the proof of uniqueness under prox-regularity, we require the following lemma.
+\ifARXIV For the proof of uniqueness under prox-regularity, we require the following lemma. \else For the proof of uniqueness under prox-regularity, we require the following technical lemma whose proof is purely technical and can be found in~\cite{hauswirthProjectedDynamicalSystems2018a}. \fi

 \begin{lemma} Let $\calX$ be $L$-prox-regular at $x$ with respect to a $C^{0,1}$ metric $g$.
 Then, there exist $\bar{L} > 0$ such that for all $y \in \calX$ in a neighborhood of $x$ and all $\eta \in N_y^{g,L}$ with $\| \eta \|_{g(y)} = 1$ we have $\left\langle \eta, x - y \right\rangle_{g(x)} \leq \bar{L} \| y - x \|^2_{g(x)}$. \end{lemma}